freeCodeCamp/guide/src/pages/python/setting-up-python-web-framework-django-and-flask/index.md

 But it would be unfair if we completely ignore the <a href='http://docs.python-guide.org/en/latest/starting/which-python/#the-state-of-python-2-vs-3' target='_blank' rel='nofollow'>Python 2 vs Python 3</a> debate.

+## Python Web Frameworks || Django

+Django is a Python web framework.
+It is free and open source and has been around since 2005.
+It is very mature and comes with excellent documentation and awesome features included by default.
+Some excellent tools it provides are:

+1. Excellent lightweight server for development and testing.
+2. Good templating language.
+3. Security features like CSRF included right out of the box.
+4. There are a myriad of other useful things included in Django but you shall probably discover them as you go along.

 ## Wrapping Up

 We have successfully installed the web-framework of our need.
 However, it's not yet complete.
 Most web applications are content and data driven - so we need a data storage.
 Or, a Database, if you will.